 Sno-Isle Libraries is committed to attracting a workforce that reflects the growing diversity of the population of Snohomish and Island Counties.
 We believe that diversity is not solely limited to race and ethnicity, but also encompasses talents, age, gender, communication style, religion, marital status, sexual orientation, and other personal characteristics.

-In accordance with the requirements of the Title II of the Americans With Disabilities Act of 1990 (ADA), Sno-Isle Libraries will not discriminate against qualified individuals with disabilites on the basis of disability in its services, programs, or activities.
-Notice of Nondiscrimination Under the ADA .
+In accordance with the requirements of the Title II of the Americans With Disabilities Act of 1990 (ADA), Sno-Isle Libraries will not discriminate against qualified individuals with disabilites on the basis of disability in its services, programs, or activities. .

 Through active staff development and a competitive compensation package, Sno-Isle Libraries recognizes that employees are our most important resource.
 The impressive staff longevity speaks for itself.
 Our employees are diverse, vibrant, fun and intelligent with a strong commitment to public service.

 Sno-Isle Libraries strives to provide an environment that fosters mutual respect of individual differences.
 Our workplace culture is open, creative, and inspires best efforts and results.
 We encourage diverse opinions, ideas, and perspectives, and value diversity of skills, education, and interests.
 Cooperation and teamwork thrive along with each individual's personal growth and contribution.